 Stroope remarks that setting a poetic text is a multi-faceted challenge: “Yes, words have meaning, but the sound of words also is communicative and the taste of words has an emotional connection to the music.”
 Those aspects, he observes, can be both “wonderfully gratifying and deeply frustrating” for a composer.
 It was encouraging for Stroope to know that the ensemble for which he was writing this commission was already familiar with his techniques, and that his music would not be entirely unfamiliar to the audience.

-Comparably earlier music – though still 21st century – will include A Boy and a Girl by Eric Whitacre (b.
-1970), Mansions of the Lord by Nick Glennie-Smith (b.
+Comparably earlier music – though still 21st century – will include Mansions of the Lord by Nick Glennie-Smith (b.
 1951), and Earth Song by Frank Ticheli (b.
 1958).
-Whitacre’s piece deals with young love, Glennie-Smith’s with fallen soldiers.
+Glennie-Smith’s piece, deals with fallen soldiers: apropos for the program theme.
 As for Ticheli’s, here the troubled earth cries out in the darkness, though, as the composer’s own text consolingly asserts, “music and singing shall be my light.”
-Each of these three rather recent works is more serene than not, even when reflecting on loss.
+Each of these rather recent works is more serene than not, even when reflecting on loss.
 The choir’s touch with prolonged, sustained tones will be tested, though Parmenter has total faith in her singers: “This program demands a talented choir and we are that.”

 Throughout the program, The Colorado Choir shades its “Love and Loss” theme with vivid colors as well as complementary grays, good cheer and sighs, generally keeping those extremes in balance.
 Of her singers and their preparation for the program, Parmenter remarks, “Our members are inspired and excited and our emotions run the spectrum.
 We have taken the time to talk and reflect on this literature and relish the profundity of the program.”